 Administering SQL Relay

-SQL Relay also provides drivers for many database abstraction layers.
+SQL Relay provides drivers for most popular database abstraction layers.

 If you're developing or deploying SQL Relay client software in a Windows environment, you might want to check out libfirstworks too.